KomunikacjaTechnicznaVistula/jakub-buksinski/docs/Glossary.md

 ### L

-**Line in** - the input for the signal path in audio devices.
+**Line in** - the input for the signal path in audio devices

-**Line out** - the output for the signal path in audio devices.
+**Line out** - the output for the signal path in audio devices

 ### M

-**mini Jack plug** - 3.5mm connector that is commonly used in home audio devices and headphones.
+**mini Jack plug** - 3.5mm connector that is commonly used in home audio devices and headphones

 ### R